 Up to $800,000 will be made available for the upgrade/replacement of eligible marine engines through an RFA issued in fall 2019.
 Projects will require mandatory matching funds and be capped at $200,000 per project.
 These projects will be evaluated based on:

-Alaska intends to allocate 15% of the EMT funds to electric vehicle charging infrastructure regionally based on populations within the connected road systems beginning Q1 2019 as follows:
+Alaska intends to allocate 15% of the EMT funds to electric vehicle charging infrastructure regionally based on populations within the connected road systems beginning Fall 2019 as follows:

-The funds will be made available to each of the areas as early as spring 2019.
-The Railbelt/Copper Valley and Southeast regions will each be required to develop a regional comprehensive plan that includes AEA, DEC, utilities, statewide and local transportation planners, local government, fleet owners, electric vehicle owners, and car dealerships.
-The plans will include locations of existing infrastructure and proposed locations for new level 2 and level 3 charging stations, rationale for site selections, prioritization of site installation, and schedule.
-Within each region funds will be prioritized based on the population of the area served, traffic volumes/commuting corridors, average miles of road traveled, and the amount of anticipated NOx reduction.
-Plans will need to demonstrate how the EV stations are sited in the most cost-effective manner and will need to include agreements with the entities who will own and maintain each site (e.g., local utility or government).
+The funds will be made available to each of the areas as early as summer 2019.
+The Contiguous Statewide Road System will have two components; one along the highway system connecting communities and another within communities.
+Communities along the Contiguous Statewide Road System and other isolated communities throughout the state will each be required to develop a community-wide comprehensive plan that includes input from stakeholders such as AEA, DEC, utilities, statewide and local transportation planners, local government, fleet owners, electric vehicle owners, and car dealerships.
+The plans will include locations of existing infrastructure and proposed locations for new level 2 charging stations; rationale, criteria, and process for site selections; prioritization of site installation; schedule; and responsible entity for plan implementation.
+Following plan approval, selected sites will need to include agreements with the entities who will own and maintain each site (e.g., local utility or government) for a period of five years.
 All installations will be required to have interoperability.

 To fully leverage federal funds for projects in rural Alaska, Alaska intends to set aside approximately $250,000 of the EMT annually for the state’s voluntary match under the State DERA program for five years.
 VW State Trust funds will be made available for these projects winter 2018/2019, spring 2019, spring 2020 and spring 2021.
 The Alaska Energy Authority will determine which projects receive VW Trust funding based on the same criteria used to prioritize state Rural System Power Upgrade (RPSU) projects.

 For the first round of funding, eligible diesel engines will be replaced in the powerhouses located in Circle, Takotna, Tuluksak and Chignik Lake.
 The projects are funded by the EPA through the state DERA program ($746,174), the Denali Commission ($53,234), State of Alaska capital funds ($276,643), and the VW State Trust ($497,449), for a total cost of approximately $1,573,500.
-These projects will be completed in 2019.
+These projects will be completed in 2020.
+AEA has also committed $315,508 of VW State Trust funds as voluntary match to EPA FY19 DERA funds..

 The following grant funding opportunities and loans are available that may be used as match for projects that are eligible for Volkswagen Trust funding.